anthonyhaj/Drews-coffee-PP5/README.md

 16. As a Shopper I can view products in my cart so that I can review my cart before checkout
 17. As a Shopper I can select the quantity of a product so that I can buy more of a certain product
-18. As a Shopper I can adjust item quantity my basket so that I can add or remove more quantities to my cart
+18. As a Shopper I can adjust item quantity my bag so that I can add or remove more quantities to my bag
 19. As a Shopper I can receive order confirmation so that I can be notified of a successful purchase
 20. As a Shopper I can receive email confirmation so that I can have a receipt of my purchase